eranr/storylet/chapter3.rst

 single anymore.

-“I think I will go to the CORE’s club”, he called after her, “I want to catch up and am thirsty for a well poured pint after all those flies”.
+“I think I will go to the CORE’s club”, he called after her, “I want to catch up and could use a well poured pint after all those flies”.
 Gerrit knew Nova hated the place, with the major reason being “nothing creative, original or revolutionary came from there for a long time now”.
 Gerrit also expected her answer: "You know there is nothing new, just more newbies looking